 ETF Providers in Canada

-The number of companies offering ETFs continues to increase rapidly every year as investors keep pulling funds from mutual funds and divert them to ETFs.
+The number of companies offering ETFs continues to increase rapidly every year as investors keep pulling funds from mutual funds and diverting them to ETFs.
 Some of the largest ETF providers in Canada include:

 - First Asset